A City Reborn

 Events & Anniversaries

-In 2022 Dresden and Elbland is celebrating its historic past with top-class concerts, exhibitions, and baroque festivals including a number of significant events.
+In 2022 Dresden and Elbland are celebrating its historic past with top-class concerts, exhibitions, and baroque festivals including several significant events.

 There is the 350th anniversary of the death of Kapellmeister Heinrich Schutz, who, after studying in Venice, wrote the very first German opera.